• Skip to primary navigation

 Instructions

 Wash the dal thoroughly and soak it for 15-20 minutes.
-After that drain the water and add the dal turmeric powder and green chilli in the pressure cooker.
+After that drain the water and add the dal turmeric powder and green chili in the pressure cooker.
 Add required water in the pressure cooker.
 Normally, I add 1½ cups of water for ½ cup of dal.

 soaking of dal and adding dal into pressure cooker